SlicerIGT/SlicerMarkupsToModel/README.md

 - **Curve is a Loop**: Indicate if the Curve should loop from the last point back to the first point (Valid for splines only).

-There are a few paramters specific to Kochanek Splines, as seen in the **Advanced Fitting** panel.
+There are a few paramters specific to Kochanek Splines, as seen in the **Fitting** panel.

 ![AdvancedPanelCurveKochanek](https://raw.githubusercontent.com/SlicerIGT/SlicerMarkupsToModel/master/Screenshots/AdvancedPanelCurveKochanek.png)
-> Additional parameters shown on the Advanced Fitting panel for Kochanek splines.
+> Additional parameters shown on the Fitting panel for Kochanek splines.

 - **Ends copy nearest derivative**: The first and last points should use the tangent from their nearest neighboring points.